foxxtrot/MOO-Test/contrib/README.md

 # Contrib

-MOO-Test looks like the could be very useful TDD of moo code, but delivering the code in a Minimal.db makes it very hard to copy and deploy the code to other MOOs.
-However, it does prevent dependencies on objects that are not in every core, but a careful review could prevent that.
+MOO-Test looks like it could be very a useful TDD tool for moo code, but delivering the code in a Minimal.db makes it very hard to copy and deploy the code to other MOOs, because there are no objects for listing or dumping whole objects.
+However, this does prevent dependencies on objects that are not in every core, but a careful review could prevent that.
 Or a script could be written to flag any non-builtin functions used in the objects.

 Following OO development start with these base objects, then update the verbs to include code that is specific to your MOO.
 Or keep the